If you’re after a stunning navy recycled wool Scottish tartan blankets, then you’re in the right place!

 They can double as a travel picnic blanket or to stay warm at festivals and outdoor events

 Occupied by Scottish settlers, our town (originally known as Mount Sturgeon) was renamed Dunkeld after a small town in Scotland.
-So with that in mind and in tribute to the origin of the name ‘the Grampians’ thus titled by surveyor and explorer, Lieutenant Colonel Sir Thomas Livingstone Mitchell after the Grampians mountains in his native Scotland, GGCo. has curated these luxe recycled wool authentic Scottish clan tartan blankets.
+So as a nod to the history behind our mountainous region being named ‘the Grampians’ by surveyor and explorer Lieutenant Colonel Sir Thomas Livingstone Mitchell, who was reminded of the Grampian mountains in his native Scotland, GGCo. has curated these luxe recycled wool authentic Scottish clan tartan blankets.

 69” x 62” | 175cm x 157cm